-Royals announce 2020 Regular season schedule
+Royals announce 2020 regular season schedule

 The Royals will host one 10-game homestand from May 15-24.
 They are scheduled for three 10-game road trips from April 20-30 to Chicago, Tampa Bay and Baltimore, from June 15-24 to Texas, Seattle and Colorado and from July 3-12 to Detroit, Minnesota and Cleveland.
 They also have a nine-game, 10-day trip from Aug.
 28-Sept.
 6 to San Francisco, Oakland and Anaheim.

-The complete 2019 schedule is attached.
-The game dates are subject to change.
-For additional information, members of the media may contact the Royals Media Relations Department at (816) 921-8000.
+The complete 2019 schedule is attached here.
+The game dates are subject to change. =